Information for foreign students

 In order to apply for course entrance at Nyckelviksskolan, the applicant must have upper secondary school qualifications (high school education), equivalent education or have gained a certain amount of work experience.
 If you have not completed your high school education, please send us a certificate to confirm your eligibility with your application.
 Once you have completed and submitted the application on the home page you will receive an email with login information to your page digital work samples.
 There you confirm your eligibility by uploading your certificates.

-Applications March 16th – May 21st 2018
+Applications March 16 – May 22 2023

-You can apply directly on the website from March 16th to May 21st at 23.59.
+You can apply directly on the website from March 16 to May 22 at 23.59.

-The application fee of SEK 250 should be payed for each program you apply for at the latest on May 21th 2018.
-Add SEK 50 per payment to cover the foreign bank transfer costs.
+The application fee of SEK 300 should be payed for each program you apply for at the latest on May 22, 2023.

-Required work samples March 16th – May 21st 2018
+Required work samples March 16 – May 22 2023

 The compulsory work samples for all applicants are:

 – At least 5 drawings, one of these is a mandatory drawing task on the theme ”open a cabinet or cupboard in your kitchen and draw”, see instructions below.

 For us to be able to assess your motivation, potential, ambition and skills we need to see different sides of what you do.
 If you show work samples containing only the expression you like best, or the interest you spend most time on, it may be difficult for us to assess your application.
 Keep in mind that a certain width in your application helps us to get an idea of your sense of color and form, vision, and ability to communicate your ideas.
 One of the reasons that we are helped seeing the applicant’s work with mandatory assignments is that we get a glimpse of how the applicant see things, think and work within a given framework.